ACROSS THE BEST SITES OF Sri Lanka

 My advice is to never stop at this place unless you have your guide with you.

 We still have one hundred kilometres to cover, and time is fast disappearing.
 We continue the drive in silence.
 I can look through the window and view the world outside.
-This morning's beautiful celebration at the Bodhi tree will outweigh the experience at Mihintare.
+This morning's beautiful celebration at the Bodhi tree will, however, outweigh the experience at Mihintare.

 All is good until we pay the tiny admission cost (no problems here) and step into the area, where concrete wells emit hot steam.
 Then it happens.
 Without warning, and like a huge bucket being upended, we are drenched within seconds as the next shower of rain hits us full-force.
 Enough.
 Christmas Day, 2019 is fast becoming a disaster.